QnnOkabayashi/DecisionTreeID3/README.md

 ___
 ## DecisionTree class

-The `DecisionTree` class is used to create and traverse decision trees
+The `DecisionTree` class is used to create and traverse decision trees.

 ### Methods
 ___